Eirenis-GNU-Linux/.github/profile/README.md

-"Eirenis GNU/Linux" is a fast operating system for those who like to create
+Eirenis GNU/Linux is a fast operating system for those who like to create